Why Do Car Accidents Happen?

 While Florida law enforcement is tough on drunk drivers, the consequences of drinking and driving, or using drugs behind the wheel, do not seem to deter some drivers.
 In 2012, the state recorded 697 drunk driving deaths.

 Drunk drivers and drivers high on drugs need to be held accountable for their actions.
 The dangers of drunk driving have been well documented for decades.
-That's why we take such cases so seriously at the Law Office of Scott M. Miller.
+That's why we take such cases so seriously at the Law Offices of Scott M. Miller, PLLC.

-If you or a loved one was injured in a car crash caused by a drunk driver in Florida, Attorney Miller can work with you and make sure your case receives the attention it rightfully deserves.
+If you or a loved one was injured in a car crash caused by a drunk driver in Longwood and Orlando, FL, Attorney Miller can work with you and make sure your case receives the attention it rightfully deserves.
 We routinely review accident reports and arrest records when building strong DUI accident cases.

 Use of Cell Phones to Text or Talk

 Texting while driving is against the law in Florida for all drivers.
-Including Florida, 44 states have similar laws nationwide banning texting while driving as of December 2014, according to the Governors Highway Safety Association.
+According to the Governors Highway Safety Association, 44 states have similar laws nationwide banning texting while driving, as of December 2014, including Florida.

 In addition, 14 other states have laws requiring drivers to use hands-free devices when talking on the phone.
 But several recent studies have found that such hands-free devices can be just as dangerous for drivers.
-That's because simply talking on a phone can be distracting to drivers.
+It turns out that simply talking on a phone can be distracting to drivers, even if they’re still able to keep both hands on the wheel.

 What does all this mean?
 Texting and using cellphones while driving can be dangerous.
 That's probably why both these activities have been cited as some of the leading causes of car accidents in recent years, including rear-end accidents.

-Texting and cellphones aren't the only forms of distracted driving in Florida.
+Texting and cellphones aren't the only forms of distracted driving in Longwood and Orlando, FL.
 Decades before cell phones became commonplace, drivers were allowing themselves to be distracted by any number of activities.
-At the Law Office of Scott M. Miller, we frequently work with people injured in car accidents caused by drivers distracted by:
+At the Law Offices of Scott M. Miller, PLLC, we frequently work with people injured in car accidents caused by drivers distracted by:

 - GPS devices - Even looking away for a just a few seconds to get directions can sometimes result in an accident.